pacevedom/microshift/shift-week-microshift-to-openshift.md

 | Cluster-scoped resources (CRDs, ClusterRoles, Namespaces) | Backup + restore |
 | PVC data | Kopia file-level copy via S3 |

-### Why not Crane?
+### Crane

-[Crane](https://github.com/migtools/crane) (Konveyor, CNCF Sandbox) was evaluated as part of this experiment.
-It extracts namespaced resource manifests and strips runtime metadata (`uid`, `resourceVersion`, `creationTimestamp`), producing clean redeployable YAML.
+[Crane](https://github.com/migtools/crane) (Konveyor, CNCF Sandbox) extracts namespaced resource manifests and strips runtime metadata (`uid`, `resourceVersion`, `creationTimestamp`), producing clean redeployable YAML.
 However, it proved **insufficient as a migration tool** for several reasons:

 1. **Cannot migrate PVC data** — exports PVC manifests but not the data inside the volumes.
 2. **Cannot export cluster-scoped resources** — CRDs, ClusterRoles, ClusterRoleBindings, and Namespaces are invisible to Crane.
-3. **Incompatible with Velero's FSB restore** — Velero's Kopia file-level data restore is tied to specific pod names from the backup.
+3. **Incompatible with Velero's FSB (File System Backup) restore** — Velero's Kopia file-level data restore is tied to specific pod names from the backup.
 Crane-created Deployments spawn pods with different ReplicaSet hashes and names, causing Velero's FSB restore to hang indefinitely waiting for pods that will never appear.
 4. **Cannot run before Velero** — due to point 3, Crane manifests must be applied after the full Velero restore.
 At that point, all resources already exist on the target cluster, making Crane's output redundant for the migration itself.

 **Crane remains useful for**: extracting clean YAML for GitOps onboarding or version control, independently of the migration process.
 It is not part of the migration playbook.